RN-Say/toggle_block/README.md

 ## Installation

-1. Download the `toggle_block.sh` script to your Home Assistant configuration directory (e.g., `/config/scripts`).
+1. Download the `toggle_block.sh` script and place it in your Home Assistant configuration directory (e.g., `/config/scripts`).

-2. Make the script executable:
+2. Access the terminal and make the script executable:

    ```bash
    chmod +x /config/scripts/toggle_block.sh
    ```

-4. Add the following to your `configuration.yaml` to make the script available for use in automations:
+3. Add the following to your `configuration.yaml` to make the script available for use in Home Assistant automations:

     ```yaml
     shell_command: